-DoubleLine's Gundlach says Treasuries point to an economy ready to weaken
+DoubleLine's Gundlach says Treasuries point to economy ready to weaken

 Yield curve inversions are seen generally as precursors of a recession.
 An inversion of the two-year and 10-year yields has preceded each U.S. recession in the past 50 years.

 So far, there has been no inversion of the two-year and 10-year.
-The 10-year yield clung to an 11-basis-point margin over its two-year counterpart, although it was the smallest one in over a decade.
+The benchmark 10-year yield clung to an 11-basis-point margin over its two-year counterpart, although it was the smallest in over a decade.

-Gundlach said Fed policymakers will need to be especially careful in its choice of words when they meet on Dec.
+Gundlach said Fed policymakers will need to be especially careful in their choice of words when they meet on Dec.
 18-19 to deliver on their promised rate hike.

-“There can’t be another screwup like last time, when they dropped ‘accommodative’ but simultaneously characterized the Fed funds rate as ‘a long way’ from neutral, Gundlach said.
+“There can’t be another screwup like last time, when they dropped ‘accommodative’ but simultaneously characterized the Fed funds rate as ‘a long way’ from neutral,” Gundlach said.
+“Seems likely they will hike.
+They kind of promised and the markets would get scared if they flipped.
+Like the airline passenger who hates turbulence and gets calmed down if the stewardess looks unafraid.
+If the stewardess starts freaking out though, watch out.”

-However, Fed Chairman Jerome Powell reversed his tone last week, when he said that the U.S. central bank’s policy rate is now “just below” neutral, a level at which rates neither boost nor put the brakes on the economy.
+Fed Chairman Jerome Powell reversed his tone last week, when he said the U.S. central bank’s policy rate is now “just below” neutral, a level at which rates neither boost nor put the brakes on the economy.

-Reporting by Jennifer Ablan; Editing by Jonathan Oatis and Leslie Adler
+Reporting by Jennifer Ablan; editing by Leslie Adler and Chris Reese